 Her close friendship with Farrah Fawcett led to her becoming a producer of the critically acclaimed documentary Farrah's Story, which tells the story of Farrah's courageous battle with cancer.
 It was later nominated for an Emmy.

 Alana has been president of The Farrah Fawcett Foundation since 2009.
-The FFF mission is to fund cutting-edge research for HPV-related cancers, support prevention, and awareness, and to help those struggling financially as the result of a diagnosis.
+The FFF's mission is to fund cutting-edge research for HPV-related cancers, support prevention and awareness, and help those struggling financially as a result of a diagnosis.

 About Kirsten Johansen

 I'm going to get straight to the point.
 I was suffering!
 My self-hating perfectionism was militant and pervasive.
 While it led to success, it certainly did not lead to happiness.
 Success and happiness aren't the same.
 Sometimes they aren't even friends!
 I had been working to improve and fix myself for nearly 35 years.
 No part of my life or appearance was safe from my inner critic and the belief that I had to do better.
 Be better.
 Look better.
 A human